transmission/transmission/docs/Building-Transmission.md

 ```bash
 $ sudo apt install build-essential cmake git libcurl4-openssl-dev libssl-dev
 ```
 These packages are not mandatory for a working binary.
-Transmission brings its own libraries if they aren't installed.
+Transmission brings its own libraries if they aren't installed, except for `libsystemd-dev`.
 ```bash
 $ sudo apt install libb64-dev libdeflate-dev libevent-dev libminiupnpc-dev libnatpmp-dev libpsl-dev libsystemd-dev
 ```